GEDCOM Data Base for my

 Graphical Trees and here are the Frazzini Graphical

-The Church in my mother's hometown of San Pietro Avellana conducted a
+The Church in my mother's hometown of San Pietro Avellana

 as we have time.
 They generally contained a list of all the families